carlosdoki/aws-elb-monitoring-extension/README.md

    For example,
    ```
    #Encryption key for Encrypted password.
     credentialsDecryptionConfig:
-       enableDecryption: "true"
+      enableDecryption: "false"
-       encryptionKey: "XXXXXXXX"
+      encryptionKey:
    ```
+4. Provide all valid proxy information if you use it.
+If not, leave this section as is.
+    ```
+    proxyConfig:
+      host:
+      port:
+      username:
+      password:
+    ```
-4. To report metrics only from specific dimension values, configure the `dimesion` section.
+5. To report metrics from specific dimension values, configure the `dimesion` section.
 Dimensions for AWS ELB are `AvailabilityZone` and `LoadBalancerName`.
 For example to report metrics only from only `AvailabilityZone` dimension with value `Sample`, configure `dimensions` as below -